Skip to main content

 Limit orders give you control over the price you buy and sell shares for, and are usually used to try to get a better deal than the current market price.

 A limit buy order allows you to specify the exact price you want to buy shares for.
-Usually the price you want to pay is BELOW the current market price (because you want to buy low), but it can be a few percent higher than the current market price if you just want certainty over the price (see the rules here).
+Usually the price you want to pay is BELOW the current market price (because you want to buy low), but it can be a few percent higher than the current market price if you just want certainty over the price (see the order rules here).

 A limit sell order allows you to specify the exact price you want to sell shares for.
-Usually you want to sell your shares for ABOVE the current market price (because you want to make a profit AKA sell high), but you can place a limit sell order for a few percent lower than the current market price if you just want certainty over the price (see the rules here).
+Usually you want to sell your shares for ABOVE the current market price (because you want to make a profit AKA sell high), but you can place a limit sell order for a few percent lower than the current market price if you just want certainty over the price (see the order rules here).

 Notes: